ujeong1/LLM-SocialMedia-Causality-WWW2026/README.md

 # LLM-SocialMedia-Causality: Ground-Truth Hurricane Causal Graphs

-This repository provides ground-truth causal graphs for selected U.S. hurricanes, constructed using the **Impact Chain concept** from Pittore et al. (2023) and Zebisch et al. (2021), and validated through expert NOAA reports.
+This repository provides ground-truth causal graphs for selected U.S. hurricanes, constructed using the Impact Chain concept, and validated through NOAA expert reports.

 ---
-## Overview: Impact Chain
+## Background: Impact Chain Framework

-The causal graphs in this repository are based on the **Impact Chain framework**—a standardized approach for analyzing cause–effect relationships in climate-related hazards.
+The **Impact Chain framework** is a standardized approach for analyzing cause–effect relationships in climate-related hazards.
-Originally introduced in the *Vulnerability Sourcebook* (Zebisch et al., 2021) and later extended by Pittore et al. (2023) for multi-hazard exposure modeling, the framework systematically describes how environmental drivers lead to hazards, exposure, and impacts.
+Introduced in the *Vulnerability Sourcebook* (Zebisch et al., 2021) and extended by Pittore et al. (2023) for multi-hazard exposure modeling, it describes how environmental drivers lead to hazards, exposure, and impacts.

-In this repository, the framework is applied to two hurricane events, linking the hazards to their resulting risks.
+Here, the framework is applied to two hurricanes, focusing on hazard-to-impact relationships.
-Vulnerability components are not included, due to their complexity and the challenge of achieving consistent expert validation across different events.
+Vulnerability components are excluded due to validation challenges across events.

 ---

-## Hurricane Causal Graphs
+## Two Hurricane Causal Graphs

-We start from the [generic Impact Chain for storm events](docs/impact_chain_for_storm.svg) and refine it by filtering only those cause–effect relationships that are explicitly supported by evidence in NOAA’s Tropical Cyclone Reports.
+Starting from the [generic Impact Chain for storm events](docs/impact_chain_for_storm.svg), we extract only those cause–effect links explicitly supported by NOAA’s Tropical Cyclone Reports.
-Validation focuses on causal relationships explicitly documented in NOAA’s reports—such as links between flooding and injuries or between wind intensity and structural damage.
+Validation emphasizes relationships such as flooding–injury and wind–damage connections.

 | Hurricane | Causal Graph | Graphviz Source | Evidence Summary | NOAA Report |
 |------------|---------------|-----------------|------------------|--------------|